Nisse (folklore): Modern adaptations

 In Hans Christian Andersen's collection of fairy tales, the nisse appears in "The Goblin at the Grocer's" (Note: Nissen hos Spækhøkeren.) as aforementioned, as well as "The Goblin and the Woman" (Nissen og Madammen) and "Ole Lukøje"; the church nisse also appears in his short fantasy The Travelling Companion.

 An angry tomte is featured in the popular children's book by Swedish author Selma Lagerlöf, Nils Holgerssons underbara resa genom Sverige (The Wonderful Adventures of Nils).
 The tomte turns the naughty boy Nils into a tomte at the beginning of the book, and Nils then travels across Sweden on the back of a goose.

 A tomte stars in one of author Jan Brett's children's stories, Hedgie's Surprise.
 When adapting the mainly English-language concept of tomten having helpers (sometimes in a workshop), tomtenisse can also correspond to the Christmas elf, either replacing it completely, or simply lending its name to the elf-like depictions in the case of translations.

 Nisser/tomte often appear in Christmas calendar TV series and other modern fiction.
 In some versions the tomte are portrayed as very small; in others they are human-sized.
 The nisse usually exist hidden from humans and are often able to use magic.

 The 2018 animated series Hilda, as well as the graphic novel series it is based on, features nisse as a species.
 One nisse named Tontu is a recurring character, portrayed as a small, hairy humanoid who lives unseen in the main character's home.

+The LIGO detectors suffer from regular glitches in their data which, when studied with certain time-frequency transformations, resemble tomte hats.
+Glitches with this particular morphology are classified as tomtes by scientists working to improve detector data quality.